 V-type ATPase of Arabidopsis thaliana

 H+-translocating V-type ATPase (Knight and Behm 2012).
 The c-subunit, ATP6V0C is upregulated by the drug against L. donovani, naloxonazine (De Muylder et al. 2016).
+ATP6V1B1 is present in elevated amounts in the ionocytes of several mammalian tissues (Pou Casellas et al. 2023).

 V-type ATPase of Mus musculus